 There are a few reasons it makes everything better.

-Before we had kids, my husband and I loved to hike together.
-Now we have two daughters (3.5 years and 14 months in ages), and we still love to be outside to walk and hike as a family.
+Before we had kids, my husband and I loved to hike together and now we still love to be outside to walk and hike as a family.
 Yes, there are challenges, and yes, it's different from hiking just as two adults.

 However, hiking and taking walks with small children can be really fun.
 Here are some of the things we've learned to help us enjoy these times outside being active with our kids.

 But why would you do this with children that young?